 |15:00||City Of York Stakes||Group 2 / 7f|

 As the meeting is so popular these days, it’s obvious that the best of the best are going to come out in force to showcase their horses.
 In terms of trainers, there have been 3 names that have dominated the festival in more recent times, coming in the form of Aiden O’Brien, the late Sir Henry Cecil and Sir Michael Stoute.
 You could argue that these three are the biggest and the best in the industry, so it likely will come as little surprise to hear about their success.
-Interestingly, from the last 10 races of the Judddmonte International Stakes, only 3 other trainers have won the event aside from these three.
+Interestingly, these three trainers have won 7 of the last 11 runnings of the Judddmonte International Stakes.

 Interestingly, one of the reasons why the Ebor festival is so popular is that it’s very capable of throwing up a surprise or two.
 In fact, some of the major bookies actually form betting markets for who will be top Yorkshire trainer and jockey for that year, such is the advantage of home knowledge.
 One of the local trainers who’ve done well recently, most notably winning the 2015 and 2016 Nunthorpe Stakes is that of Michael Dods, training Mecca’s Angel to consecutive wins.